squidmin/java-labs/src/main/java/collections/arraylist/README.md

 How does the `sort()` method decide which element is smaller and which one is larger?

 Each numeric wrapper class (`Integer`, `Double`, or `Long`), the `String` class, and the `Date` class implements an interface called `Comparable`.
-This interface contains a `compareTo(T o)` method which is used by sorting methods to srot the `Collection`.
+This interface contains a `compareTo(T o)` method which is used by sorting methods to sort the `Collection`.
 This method returns a negative integer, zero, or a positive integer if the `this` object is less than, equal to, or greater than the object passed as an argument.

 > If we use the `Collections.sort(List<T> list)` method to sort an `ArrayList`, then the class whose objects are stored in the `ArrayList` must implement the `Comparable` interface.